 The Martian (2015)

-The Martian is the story of astronaut Mark Watney’s struggle for survival in space after his team assume him dead and leave him behind.
-Matt Damon brilliantly portrays Watney’s attempt to survive with his meagre supplies using his ingenuity.
+The Martian is the story of astronaut Mark Watney’s struggle for survival in space after his team assumes him dead and leaves him behind.
+Matt Damon brilliantly portrays Watney’s attempt to survive with his meager supplies using his ingenuity.

 Watch how Watney finds a way to send a message across to the earth that he is alive, and eventually how NASA and a team of scientists come up with a rescue mission to get “the Martian” home.
 The over two-hour-long movie, based on Andy Weir’s book The Martian, is a story of incredible bravery and how Watney uses his resourcefulness to survive on the hostile planet.